uwescience/MinWA/index.md

 ## The Team

-**Project Lead:** Jennie Romich, Professor of Social Welfare at the UW School of Social Work and Faculty Director of the West Coast Poverty Center

 **Data Science Leads:** Jose Hernandez and Valentina Staneva

 **DSSG Fellows:** James Lamar Foster, Delaney Glass, Christopher Salazar, Mahader Tamene

+**Project Lead:** Jennie Romich

 # Project Summary

 At a broad level, this project examines the Seattle [(occupied Duwamish land)](https://native-land.ca/) \$15 minimum wage as a solution to income inequality.
 In 2014, Seattle was the first major city to pass a \$15 minimum wage.
 Policymakers hoped that higher wages for low-paid workers would reduce inequality and poverty and make Seattle workers and their families better off.
 However, the phase-in of Seattle’s \$15 wage coincided with another economic jolt—the rapid influx of tens of thousands of high-paid technology workers.
 These new arrivals needed housing.
 Rental prices climbed rapidly, and large swaths of the city quickly gentrified.
-As a result, low-wage workers were likely priced out of Seattle housing just as the raise to $15 took effect.
-While economists argue over the extent to which increasing minimum wages lowers *demand* for low-paid workers, Seattle’s hot housing market might have also affected the *supply* of people looking for low-paid jobs.
-Understanding these dynamics has important implications for how policymakers approach minimum wage increases.
-This project will probe the hypothesis that the supply of low-wage labor dropped in Seattle from 2014-2016.
+As a result, low-wage workers were likely priced out of Seattle housing just as the raise to \$15 took effect.
+Understanding these coincinding events has important implications for how policymakers approach minimum wage increases.
+Using rich longitudinal data, our project explores the impacts of Seattle's $15 minimum wage ordinance on Seattle low-wage workers in the context of the city's coinciding tech boom.